universal-ctags/ctags-snap/README.md

 Test Procedure
 --------------

+Commits to this repo are [automatically tested on Travis](https://travis-ci.org/universal-ctags/ctags-snap).
+You can run the same test locally using:

     make setup build install test

-This a few minutes the first time.
+This takes a few minutes the first time.
 Subsequent runs are faster.

+Run `make` with no target to see documentation of the available targets.

 Alias executable to 'ctags'
 ---------------------------